galastrostats/general/git-tutorial/07-collaborating.md

 # 7. Collaborating

+In section five of this tutorial you learned about branches.
+We will use branches to collaborate on projects in this class.

 For the next step, get into pairs.
 One person will be the "Owner" and the other will be the "Collaborator".
 The goal is that the Collaborator add changes into the Owner's repository.
 We will switch roles at the end, so both persons will play Owner and Collaborator.

 The Owner needs to give the Collaborator access.
 On GitHub, click the settings button on the right, then select Collaborators, and enter your partner's username.

 ![Adding Collaborators on GitHub](fig/github-add-collaborators.png)

 To accept access to the Owner's repo, the Collaborator needs to go to [https://github.com/notifications](https://github.com/notifications).
 Once there she can accept access to the Owner's repo.

 Next, the Collaborator needs to download a copy of the Owner's repository to her